robzhang2017/cardano-sl/docs/configuration.md

 Put this data into `vssCerts` map.
 There should be as many VSS certificates as there are core nodes (i. e. do it for each secret).

+## Core configuration (besides genesis)

+**TODO**

+## Node configuration

+Node configuration is accessible by `<configuration-key>.node` key.
+It has the following values:

+* `networkDiameter` (seconds) — how much time it takes to propagate a block across the network.
+In practice this value determines when slot leaders create a block (it's done `networkDiameter` seconds before the end of the slot).
+* `mdNoBlocksSlotThreshold` — number of slots after which node will actively requests blocks if it doesn't receive any blocks without requesting them (in normal cases blocks are announced).
+Should be less than `2 · k`.
+* `recoveryHeadersMessage` — how many headers will be sent in a batch.
+This value should be greater than `k`.

 ## Our configurations

 ### `mainnet` configurations